BBaysinger/bb-portfolio/README.md

 Notes:

 - Dry runs prevent unintended destructive actions (`:dry` suffix or dedicated script variant).
-- Secrets never enter the repo or images; all injected at deploy time via orchestrated env regeneration.
+- Secrets never enter the repo or images; all injected at deploy time via deployment-runner env regeneration.
 - Use proxy mode for production‑parity hostnames and relative API paths.

 ---